 October 1, 2017

-Because cabeceo is still a relatively new practice in our milongas, I made more mistakes at this event than I have ever made in Buenos Aires, even with such an experienced crowd.
-I later learned that some women had tried to cabeceo me, but I failed to notice.
-On one occasion, I walked up to a woman who hadn’t responded to my cabeceo, but I mistakenly thought she had.
-On another occasion, the woman who accepted my cabeceo wasn’t looking at me as I approached, and I ended up dancing with the woman sitting next to her, who kept her eyes on me instead.
-Twice, I walked toward someone only to find that they had accepted other's invitation.
-There were also instances where two women stood up as I arrived at their table, each thinking she was the one I had invited.
+Cabeceo is still a relatively new practice in our milongas, and despite the experienced crowd, I found myself making more mistakes at this event than I ever had in Buenos Aires.
+Later, I discovered that several women had attempted to cabeceo me, and I missed out.
+At one point, I mistakenly approached a woman who hadn’t actually responded—I had misread the situation.
+On another occasion, the woman who had accepted my invitation looked away as I approached, leading me to dance instead with the woman next to her, who maintained eye contact.
+Twice, I started walking toward a woman only to find she had already accepted someone else’s invitation.
+There were even moments when two women stood up at once as I reached their table, both believing I had invited them.

-In retrospect, I believe I should be more mindful that cabeceo is difficult to detect from a distance and should be made clearer and less ambiguous.
-I should not only signal to the woman I am cabeceoing but also ensure that the women sitting next to her understand exactly whom I am inviting.
-I should stand up to perform cabeceo with a woman seated behind others.
-I should look around to confirm that she is communicating with me and not with someone behind or beside me.
-When inviting a woman seated far away, I should move closer to her before initiating cabeceo.
-Additionally, as I walk toward the woman who has accepted my cabeceo, I should maintain eye contact with her and avoid making eye contact with any other woman to prevent confusion.
+Reflecting on my experience, I realize that cabeceo can be challenging to detect from a distance and must be executed with clarity and precision.
+Not only should I signal my invitation directly to the intended partner, but I must also ensure that those seated nearby understand whom I am inviting.
+When inviting a woman seated behind others, standing up can help make the cabeceo more visible.
+I should also scan my surroundings to confirm that she is communicating with me and not someone behind me.
+If my prospective partner is seated far away, I should move closer before initiating cabeceo to avoid misinterpretation.
+Furthermore, as I approach a woman who has accepted my cabeceo, maintaining eye contact with her and avoiding the gaze of others will help prevent unnecessary confusion.

 There are also issues on the part of women.
-I must mention that in the milongas of Buenos Aires, porteñas behave very differently from women in this country.
-Unlike our women, who often talk to one another and pay little attention to the men, Argentine women actively participate in the invitation process by making eye contact with the men and responding to their cabeceo.
-If they are uncertain about your cabeceo, they might tilt their head, lean sideways, or even stand up to make themselves more visible.
-They may point at themselves with a questioning expression, look around to check if someone else is responding to your cabeceo, or use lip or hand gestures to communicate with you.
-Argentine women do not maintain a blank expression, as our women often do.
-Instead, they smile, nod, or wink to indicate their interest in dancing with you.
-As you approach, they gaze at you intently, ensuring there is no doubt about your mutual agreement.
-In other words, Argentine women are much more proactive and expressive, which makes a significant difference.
-Their approach not only reduces errors between the two parties but also prevents misunderstandings involving third parties.
-Furthermore, such enthusiasm fosters a more intimate and satisfying dance experience.
+I must mention that in the milongas of Buenos Aires, porteñas behave quite differently from women in this country.
+Unlike American dancers, who often converse amongst themselves and pay little attention to men, Argentine women are actively involved in the process, using eye contact to signal their interest.
+If they are uncertain about a cabeceo, they may tilt their head, lean sideways, or even stand up to make themselves more visible.
+Some might point to themselves with a questioning expression, or use lip and hand gestures to communicate.
+Argentine women do not maintain a neutral or unreadable expression, as our women often do.
+Instead, they smile, nod, or wink to show their interest.
+As their partner approaches, they keep their gaze locked, leaving no doubt about the agreement.
+This expressiveness and warmth make a significant difference—not only reduces confusion between the involved couple but also prevents misunderstandings of the third party.
+More importantly, their enthusiasm leads to a more intimate and fulfilling dance experience.

-Here again, we see the influence of culture on tango (see Tango: Historical and Cultural Impacts).
-American culture tends to place excessive emphasis on the self.
-We often come across as egocentric, arrogant, indifferent, or even hostile toward others.
-Many of us have strong egos and are reluctant to show that we need others or seek their invitation for a dance.
-Additionally, we are easily hurt when we don’t receive the response we expect (see Tango and Individualism).
+Once again, we see how deeply culture influences the tango experience (see Tango: Historical and Cultural Impacts).
+American society often prioritizes individualism and self-reliance, which can sometimes manifest as egocentrism, aloofness, or even indifference toward others.
+Many have strong egos and are hesitant to show vulnerability.
+Many are reluctant to signal interest, fearing rejection or appearing needy.
+We also tend to take rejection personally.
 In contrast, Argentinians are much more friendly and approachable.
 Porteñas often find ways to let me know they want to dance with me and where their seats are, making it easier for me to cabeceo them.
 Obviously, in a culture like that, dancing tango becomes an infinitely more enjoyable experience.

 July 14, 2017